argoproj-labs/argocd-operator/coding-standards-and-best-practices.md

 - keys: constants that are used as keys as part of key-value pairs in various maps across the operator
   - General ArgoCD Keys: Keys that are used for Argo CD wide settings
   - Component specific Keys: Keys used in constants that are specific to a given Argo CD component
   - Domain specific keys: Keys that are mostly used in labels/annotations, and typically follow a `group.domain/label-name` format.
 We can group all such constants together for ease of access
-- names: constants that represent fixed names for resources
+- names:
   - names: constants that represent fixed names for resources
   - suffixes: constants that represent suffixes used to make unique/ component specific resources
 - values: constants that represent standardized field values in maps and other structs, as well as states
   - no specific sub categories

 This structure of constants can be applied to a project wide level, as well as individual component levels.
 For the project level these constants are defined in separate files in the `common` folder.
-For individual components they can all be stored in the same `constants.go` file, separeated out into these sections.
+For individual components they can all be stored in the same `constants.go` file, separated out into these sections.

 ## Naming convention